CatsKissat/ModularAttack/README.md

 # ModularAttack
-Modular attack system for Unity using interfaces.
-You can make multiple attacks and swap player's attack current attack with a line of code or a single click.
+A modular attack system for the Unity using interfaces.
+You can make multiple attacks and swap player's current attack with a line of code or a single drag and drop.

 This is based on Code Monkey's [Modular Character's System in Unity](https://www.youtube.com/watch?v=mJRc9kLxFSk) and Unity API.